dominiksalvet/six_beta/README.md

-# Six Alpha Processor
+# Six Beta Processor

 Six Beta is the successor of the Six Alpha 4-bit processor.
-It brings pipelining and programming interface as it's main advantages.
+It brings pipelining and programming interface compared to the Six Alpha.

 ## License